jozefg/blog/posts/2015-08-26-type-in-type.md

     }
 ```

-This leaves us with 3 subgoals.
-The first one being the assertion.
+This leaves us with 3 subgoals, the first one being the assertion.

     [aux]
     1. x : member(U{i}; U{i})